kecsap/robot_telescope/allskycameraapp/README.md

    - cd src
    - ./allskycameraapp Wunderground_camera_ID Wunderground_password

-6. Optional: Create an RGB image (mask.png) which contains white (255, 255, 255) areas over the environment silhouette.
+Optional 1: Create an RGB image (mask.png) which contains white (255, 255, 255) areas over the environment silhouette.
 Place this file in allskycameraapp/src before running the application.
+This image is used for the clear sky detection.

+Optional 2: Create an RGB image (info_layer.jpg) to composite any informative graphics or text to the image in night mode.